vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Bitmasks.md

+---
+title: "Bitmasks and LayerMasks"
+description: "A bitmask is a representation of many states as a single value."
+---
 # Bitmasks and LayerMasks
 ## Bitmasks
-A bitmask is a representation of many states using a single value.
+A bitmask is a representation of many states as a single value.

 A bit is a `0` or a `1`.
 In a bitmask `0` is an inactive layer, and a `1` is active.
 As `int` is a 32 bit value, it can be used to represent 32 toggleable layers.